Muntinlupa National High School: History

-After 31 years in service, in 1976, Mr. Tiangco returned to Rizal High School to serve as their School Principal.
-He was then replaced by Mrs. Marcela Ponce, on whose leadership the school was upgraded to its present status as a National High School following the approval of the Ministries of Budget and Education and Culture.
+After 31 years in service, in 1976, Tiangco returned to Rizal High School to serve as their School Principal.
+He was then replaced by Marcela Ponce, on whose leadership the school was upgraded to its present status as a national high school following the approval of the Ministries of Budget and Education and Culture.
 Two years after, the school's main building was razed in a fire, prompting the government to replace it with a larger, two-storey Imelda-type building.
 In 1994, the school started to offer the DOST's Engineering and Science Education Program, with students being admitted after a competitive examinations and their curriculum having electives in science and mathematics.
 In the same decade, the campus' land area was decreased due to the construction of the Katarungan Village, a housing project for the employees of the Department of Justice and its line agencies.

 Due to its large student population, MNHS annexes were established in the late 1990s.
 In 1998, the Muntinlupa National High School - Science Annex was established and selected MNHS faculty was tapped to serve as its initial administrators and teachers.
 It was initially located inside the nearby Itaas Elementary School compound before it was relocated in Barangay Tunasan and became the Muntinlupa Science High School.
 In 2009, the Muntinlupa National High School - Annex (now Poblacion National High School) was established in Poblacion, Muntinlupa to cater to the residents of the Southville III Housing Project.
 Two years later, the MNHS - Tunasan Annex was established and in 2021, it became a separate school known as the Tunasan National High School.
 In these cases, some of MNHS faculty members and administrators were seconded to these annexes until such time that the school itself had sufficient faculty members.

 In 2019, MNHS won the Zayed Sustainability Prize for Global High School Category, beating more than 2,000 proposals from different schools around the world.
-The winning proposal, “RevAMP: Revitalized Algae Micro-farm Projects” was conceptualized by students Maria Eliza May Faldas, Miguel Bautista, and Diego de Vera, under the guidance of MNHS Science Department Head Teacher III Ma.
-Regaele Olarte and faculty member Mr. Jason Albaro.
+The winning proposal, "RevAMP: Revitalized Algae Micro-farm Projects", was conceptualized by students Maria Eliza May Faldas, Miguel Bautista, and Diego de Vera, under the guidance of MNHS Science Department Head Teacher III Ma.
+Regaele Olarte and faculty member Jason Albaro.